crusher083/dgl/docs/source/guide/training-graph.rst

 ^^^^^^^^^^^^^

 Every graph in the data may have its unique structure, as well as its node and edge features.
-In order to make a single prediction, one usually aggregates and summarizes over the possibly abundant information.
-This type of operation is named *readout*.
+In order to make a single prediction, we usually aggregate and summarize over the available information.
+This type of operation is named **readout**.
 Common readout operations include summation, average, maximum or minimum over all node or edge features.

 Given a graph :math:`g`, one can define the average node feature readout as